Should the Bible Be Interpreted Literally?

 the Great Flood and the Tower of Babel reveal the essential nature of God, His power

 and glory, and His relation to us.
+It is the spiritual and moral lessons of

 Using the techniques of hermeneutics, the Genesis account of creation (Genesis